 agreements with schools throughout New England, and beyond.
 Many of these grant students

 junior status, and accept all credits earned at CCRI.
 You are encouraged to review

 these agreements carefully to ensure maximum transfer of credits.

 Be aware that transfer of courses from one school to another is not automatic.
 Successful transfer requires that you become informed and take responsibility.
 Even if you are not sure of where you will transfer, advisors can recommend general courses for transfer.

-Many institutions require the student to turn in a College Official's Report or Dean's Report as part of their transfer application package.
+Many institutions require the student to turn in a College Official's Report as part of their transfer application package.
 If the College Official's Report is not included with the application for enrollment, students may use thisTransfer Report or the one included in their Common Application.
 CCRI has opted out of the online process of submitting the Transfer Report and the Official Transcript.
 Completed forms should be emailed to [email protected] for processing.
 Please include your CCRI Student ID# and an email address for the college/university you are transferring to.